Outdoor Learning - Eastrop Rangers

-We are very privileged to have Mrs Wright lead Forest School activities with our Nursery children each week.
-Every Tuesday our Little Acorns have a wonderful day filled with fun, engaging activities.
+Mr Smith also leads Forest School activities with our Nursery children each week.
+Every Wednesday our Little Acorns have a wonderful morning filled with fun, engaging activities.
 These include splashing in muddy puddles, welly walks and nature hunts!

 Forest School is an inspirational process, that offers all learners regular opportunities to achieve and develop confidence and self-esteem through hands-on learning experiences in a woodland or natural environment with trees.
 Forest School is a specialised learning approach that sits within and compliments the wider context of outdoor and woodland education.